-Based on the Plan for Promotion of Medical Research and Development of the Healthcare Policy approved by the Cabinet in 2014, operation of the NBRP was transferred to the Japan Agency for Medical Research and Development (AMED) from the Ministry of Education, Culture, Sports, Science and Technology (MEXT) in FY2015.
+Based on the Plan for Promotion of Medical Research and Development of the Healthcare Policy approved by the Cabinet in 2014, management of the NBRP was transferred to the Japan Agency for Medical Research and Development (AMED) from the Ministry of Education, Culture, Sports, Science and Technology (MEXT) in FY2015.

-In the NBRP from FY2002 to FY2016, systems for collection, preservation, and provision were established for bioresources such as experimental animals, plants, and microbes that are important to promote life science research.
+From FY2002 to FY2016, systems for collection, preservation, and provision were established for bioresources at the NBRP, such as for experimental animals, plants, and microbes that are important in promoting life sciences research.

-In the Fifth Science and Technology Basic Plan (FY2016 ~ FY2020), the government stipulated that intellectual infrastructures such as biological and genetic resources should be collected and utilized by public organizations both strategically and systematically.
-Therefore, the NBRP plans to reinforce existing intellectual infrastructures, by improving the quality of the available resources in response to diverse needs.
+In the Fifth Science and Technology Basic Plan (FY2016 - FY2020), the government stipulated that intellectual infrastructures such as biological and genetic resources should be collected and utilized by public organizations both strategically and systematically.
+The NBRP therefore plans to build on the existing intellectual infrastructure by improving the quality of available resources in response to diverse needs.

-Under these circumstances, AMED continues to operate the fourth phase of NBRP (FY2017 ~ FY2021) to promote strategic collection and utilization of the bioresources.
+AMED continues to operate the fourth phase of NBRP (FY2017 - FY2021) to promote the strategic collection and utilization of these bioresources.

-Project General Outline
+General Outline

-The National BioResource Project implements the following four programs to facilitate the collection, preservation, and provision of bioresources and the development of related technologies; (1) core facility upgrading program, (2) genome information upgrading program, (3) fundamental technology upgrading program, and (4) information center upgrading program.
+The National BioResource Project is implementing the following four programs to facilitate the collection, preservation, and provision of bioresources and the development of related technologies: (1) a core facility upgrading program, (2) a genome information upgrading program, (3) a fundamental technology upgrading program, and (4) an information center upgrading program.

 These programs will accomplish the purpose of the project described above and will be coordinated to produce synergistic effects.

-(1) Core facility upgrading program:
+(1) Core facility upgrading program

-The core facilities will be established to carry out collection, preservation, and provision of bioresources.
-The bioresources selected for the NBRP are of fundamental importance in life sciences research and must be excellent and originally produced in Japan.
+The core facilities will be established to carry out the collection, preservation, and provision of bioresources.
+The bioresources selected for the NBRP are of fundamental importance in life sciences research, must be of the highest quality, and must originate in Japan.

-(2) Genome information upgrading program:
+(2) Genome information upgrading program

-The aim of this program is to improve quality and increase the value of bioresources, as well as to reinforce the uniqueness and leading position of Japanese bioresources by enriching and expanding strain and characteristics information, genetic information, such as genome sequences of cDNA, and genome resources, including genome libraries of bioresources that are collected, preserved, and provided by the NBRP.
+The aim of this program is to improve the quality of bioresources and increase their value, as well as to reinforce the unique nature and leading position of Japanese bioresources by enriching and expanding strain and characteristics information, genetic information, such as genome sequences of cDNA, and genome resources, including genome libraries of bioresources that are collected, preserved, and provided by the NBRP.

-(3) Fundamental technology upgrading program:
+(3) Fundamental technology upgrading program

-Development of technologies relating to collection, proliferation, quality management, preservation and provision of bioresources which are the subjects of the core facilities promotion program is conducted.
+Development of technologies relating to the collection, proliferation, quality management, preservation and provision of bioresources that are the subjects of the core facilities promotion program.

-(4) Information center upgrading program:
+(4) Information center upgrading program

-Construction of databases of whereabouts information, genetic information, and biological characteristics of bioresources that are gathered at the core facilities, and public relations of the NBRP through its home page is upgraded.
+Construction and upgrading of databases holding locational information, genetic information and the biological characteristics of bioresources that are collected at the core facilities, and enhancement of the NBRP's public relations via its website.